Forecastability Analysis#

 Determine whether a series is stationary using ADF and KPSS tests and select an appropriate scaler

-The five-step workflow
+The six-step workflow

 flowchart LR